Drinks firm Stock Spirits plans London share market debut

 Oaktree looked at selling the company in 2011, pursuing a possible deal with the world's biggest spirits group Diageo (DGE.L) and then later considering a listing on the Warsaw bourse before eventually deciding to keep hold of it.

-Poland, where per capita spirits consumption in 2012 was 8.5 liters compared to an average of 4.5 liters in some EU countries, is its biggest market, accounting for 60 percent of revenue last year.
+Poland, where per capita spirits consumption in 2012 was 8.5 litres compared to an average of 4.5 litres in some EU countries, is its biggest market, accounting for 60 percent of revenue last year.

 HUGE MARKET